aditya-shrivastavv/erp-juno-helper/README.md

 You will see a `output.txt` file generated in your project root.

 You can find the answers from wherever you want (You know what i mean).
-A prompt is already added at the top of the `output.txt` file.
+A prompt is already available in the end of `run.py` file.

 ## Plain Javascript